 - You dig or do excavation work, which requires checking BEFOREHAND for underground power lines.

-- You are doing a potentially dangerous activity near power lines.
+- You are in a potentially dangerous situation near power lines.

 To do your part, you have to know how to identify a medium-voltage line.

 This video explains the different kinds of distribution lines—medium voltage, low voltage and telecommunications—and, more importantly, the dangers that they can pose.

 Do you want to plant a tree or shrub?

 Great idea!
 Trees and shrubs enhance our quality of life.
 But look around first: are there any medium-voltage lines nearby?